Umuzi-org/ACN-syllabus/README.md

 brew install hugo -> look for version 0.51
 ```

-### To run the development server, once it is installed
+### to run the development server, once it is installed

 ```
 hugo serve -b "http://localhost:1313/"